girirajvyas/gof-design-patterns/README.md

 ## Drawbacks
 - Not a lot of Drawbacks
 - Dont Complicate
-- ususally multiple adapters can be created to make code works
+- Ususally multiple adapters can be created to make code works
 - Don't add functionality, Consider Decorator or any other pattern in case you need to add functionality

 ## Contrast to other patterns